vicgupta/learn-kubernetes-from-scratch/install-kubeadm.md

+# Install kubernetes components
-# Install kubernetes components on (bionic 18.04 or xenial 16.04)
+Install various components of Kubernetes like docker, kubeadm, kubelet, kubectl on Ubuntu (bionic 18.04 or xenial 16.04).

 ### Using git repositories in a single command
 ```